Investing in shares can be seen as a daunting prospect, particularly for those who are…

 Commodities like oil, gold, and agricultural products hold a significant place in intermarket analysis.
 Commodities markets often share an inverse relationship with currencies.
 When commodity prices increase, commodity-based currencies often get stronger.
-For instance, when oil prices strengthen, currencies of oil-exporting countries such as Canada get stronger against other currencies.
-Similarly, countries predominantly involved in gold mining, like Australia, sees an uplift in their currency with an increase in gold prices.
+For instance, when oil prices strengthen, the currencies of oil-exporting countries such as Canada get stronger against other currencies.
+Similarly, countries predominantly involved in gold mining, like Australia, see an uplift in their currency with an increase in gold prices.

 Bonds or fixed-income securities also play a crucial part in the forex market.
 There is a direct correlation between bond prices and currency values – when a country’s bond prices rise, its currency may also strengthen.
 This is due to increased foreign capital flowing into a country to purchase high-yielding bonds, thereby raising demand for the local currency and potentially driving up its value.